florimondmanca/djangorestframework-api-key/README.md

 **Using API keys shifts the responsability of Information Security on your clients**.
 This induces risks, especially if detaining an API key gives access to confidential information or write operations.
 For example, an attacker could impersonate clients if they let their API keys leak.

 As a best practice, you should apply the _Principle of Least Privilege_: allow only those who require resources to access those specific resources.
-In other words: **if your non-user client only needs to access a specific endpoint, add API permissions on that endpoint only**.
+In other words: **if your client needs to access an endpoint, add API permissions on that endpoint only** instead of the whole API.

+Besides, it is highly recommended to serve the API over **HTTPS** to ensure the confidentiality of API keys passed in requests.

 Act responsibly!